Tips for Visiting Biltmore Estate (By an Annual Passholder)

 Make time to visit during a special exhibit or event

-If someone asks me what to do at Biltmore, I usually suggest they check out whatever special exhibit is on at the time.
+If someone asks me what to do at Biltmore, and they’ve already been through the house, I usually suggest they check out whatever special exhibit is on at the time.

 Biltmore has significantly boosted its offerings over the last several years as they’ve brought some popular special exhibits to the house and grounds including costumes from the hit TV show Downton Abbey and popular Jane Austen adaptation films like Pride and Prejudice, Sense and Sensibility, and Emma.